anthonybisgood/Financial-Tracker/readme.md

 ### FAQ & Info

-1. Why don't I recieve emails about my budget:
+1. Why don't I receive emails about my budget:
    - The EMAIL must have 2FA disabled and an app password generated for the APP_PASS variable.
 2. Budgets info is sent every day at 6am.
 3. Only useable over 1 budget in YNAB.
 Added debit accounts count as money in and credit accounts as money out.